← Back to Home

 Cost reduction changes who can access research.
 Teams previously excluded by $50,000 platform minimums can validate designs within operational budgets.
 Startups can test concepts before raising capital.
 Non-profits can ensure donor interfaces reduce confusion without grant requirements.

-"Twenty-nine percent of research teams operate with less than $10,000 annual budget.
-At traditional rates, this funds two moderated studies.
+"29% of research teams operate with less than $10,000 annual budget.
+At traditional rates, this funds 2 moderated studies.
 Through predictive testing, the same budget enables monthly validation cycles."

 Source: 2025 Research Budget Report, User Interviews